 Squirrels can cause damage in your loft or roof spaces.
 They can tear away insulation and cause damage to pipes and any items stored in the loft.
 They can chew through cables and wires, causing a risk of fire and electrocution.

-To prevent squirrels getting in, use wire mesh to block any holes and make sure any missing bricks or roof tiles are replaced.
-If you require help with this please speak to Genesis and we’ll be happy to advise you on any assistance that we can provide.
+To prevent squirrels getting in use wire mesh to block any holes and make sure any missing bricks or roof tiles are replaced.
+If you require help with this please speak to us and we’ll be happy to advise you on any assistance that we can provide.

 Crushed up mothballs placed around your loft can also help deter squirrels from entering.

 Please be aware that red squirrels are a legally protected species.
 You can be prosecuted for killing, injuring or capturing a red squirrel or destroying its shelter.
-However, grey squirrels are not a legally protected species.
+However, grey squirrels are not protected.

 Dust mites live in mattresses and bedding.
-They can make your condition worse if you suffer from eczema, asthma or any other breathing problems.
+They can make your symptoms worse if you suffer from eczema, asthma or any other breathing problems.